 If you’re reading this on a computer, tablet or phone right now, you likely have more computer skills than a lot of people.

-From senior citizens eager to learn how to communicate with grandkids and other relatives thousands of miles away, to economically disadvantaged job seekers or people with disabilities learning how to use adaptive software, many people could use assistance with basic technology.
+Many people could use assistance with basic technology, including senior citizens eager to learn how to communicate with relatives and economically disadvantaged job seekers or people with disabilities learning how to use adaptive software.

 Even seemingly simple things such as booting up a computer, logging on, opening up a web browser, and learning how to use email are life-changing skills for some people.

-Contact your local social services agency or seniors’ center to find out where you can share your skills.
+Contact your local social services agency or senior center to find out where you can share your skills.

 3. Donate Your Unused Clothing, Toys and More

 Chances are, you have something in your home right now that you don’t use.
 Maybe you have clothing you don’t wear because you’ve changed your style, gained or lost weight, or moved to a different climate.

 Do your kids have toys they haven’t played with in months or even years?
 Is your garage full of “weekend warrior” sporting gear that goes unused?